Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep3-astro/photosynthesis.md

 $\ce{H_2O + NADP+ + ADP -> O_2 + NADPH + ATP}$

 Chlorophyll absorbs solar energy and excites an electron.
-The electron releases energy via ETC to make ATP.
+NADP+ is reduced and carries the electron down the ETC. The electron releases energy to make ATP.
+H2O is oxidized to refill the electron in chlorophyll.

 ### Calvin cycle

 $\ce{CO_2 + NADPH + ATP -> C_6H_{12}O_6}$

-CO2 is reduced to glucose while H2O is oxidized.
+CO2 is reduced to glucose while NADPH is oxidized.

-## Non-oxygenic
+## Anoxygenic

 Photosynthesis without producing oxygen